 July is busy on the breeding grounds.
 Females are feeding their growing babies.
 Until the babies fledge they are completely dependent on their mothers for all their food.
 Later in July the young have fledged and will follow their mothers to nearby feeders.
 Meanwhile, males are putting on the fat.
 Fewer hours of sunlight trigger the urge to migrate as fall approaches, and males leave first.
 Some will start migration in mid-July.
 Hummingbirds migrate at the time when their food is most plentiful, and they can more than double their weight before migration.
 By leaving first, males are ensuring more insects and nectar available for the babies.

 August: Peak Migration

 August brings the biggest push south, and hummingbirds are gathering in huge numbers along the Gulf of Mexico.
-By August you may see no males at your feeders.
+Later in August, you may see no adult males at your feeders.
 Juvenile Rubythroats look so much like their mothers that most of us can't tell the difference.
 The babies have no memory of past migrations.
 They do not migrate with a parent.
 They just follow their urge to put on a lot of weight, fly in a southerly direction for a certain amount of time, and find a good place to spend winter.
 Hummingbirds migrate at the time when their food is most plentiful, and they leave when they are fat enough.
 Some follow the coastline of the Gulf of Mexico.
 Many—but not all—fly 500 miles nonstop across the water to Mexico and other Central American countries.
 It's a mystery how individual birds make the decision.